Skip To Main Content

 Talk About Homesickness

-• Try to go an entire day without cell phones, computers, or TV, or allot specific, limited hours for screen time.
+• Try to go an entire day without cell phones, computers, video games, TV, or allot specific, limited hours for screen time.
 Either way, have your son become less reliant on screens leading up to his arrival.

 • Consider making this a family challenge!
 Your son is more likely to participate if everyone else does.

-• Is there a card or board game he can share from home?
+• Is there a hobby he can share from home?

 • Are there some books he wants to read?